ZupIT/horusec-docs/content/pt-br/cli/analysis-tools/open-source-horusec-engine/horusec-java.md

 ### No Use DexGuard Debugger Connected

 Indica problemas relacionados à identificação do DexGuard Debugger Detection.
-A mensagem que aparece é esta:

 > _DexGuard Debugger Detection code is identified._
 >